Top 25 Examples of Byzantine Architecture

 Orthodox Christian Influences

 The Eastern Orthodox Church was based in Constantinople for over 1,000 years, so it’s easy to see why Byzantine Architecture was heavily influenced by this sect of Christianity.
 Eastern Orthodox art and Iconography are found throughout all Byzantine Churches.
 Most of the decorations within the Chora Church in Istanbul were completed between 1315 and 1321; during a time when the Eastern Orthodox Religion had spread throughout Europe into modern-day Russia, Ukraine, and Bulgaria.
 The art of the Eastern Christians was drastically different than the more rich and decadent art of the Latin Christians in the West.
-The Eastern and Western Christians disagreed on what art was considered appropriate, and that was a small part of the feud that lead to the Great Schism of 1054.
+The Eastern and Western Christians disagreed on what art was considered appropriate, and that was a small part of the feud that led to the Great Schism of 1054.

 Types of Byzantine Churches